Our Re-purposed Home

 Design and sketch out your plan

 The first thing you need to do is to determine what your catio will look like.
-I decided on making a basic 4-sided frame with a door on one end and a window one side so they could have access from the house through a window.
+I decided on making a basic 4-sided frame with a door on one end and a window on one side so they could have access from the house through a window.

 Sketch out each of your 4 walls with measurements and any structures you want to add.
-This way you can see exactly what cuts you will need to make, and how many and what kind of connectors you will need.
+This way you can see exactly what cuts you will need to make, how many, and what kind of connectors you will need.
 I added 2 perches for my cats so I needed to make sure to add 3-way connectors on my cross pieces.
 Read more about this below.

 Start building your frame from the floor up

 To begin building you will need to lay out your outer frame starting with the floor and working up.
-My overall measurements where 74″L X 55″W X 90″H. Make sure you have a little wiggle room because the final outside measurement will depend on your cuts and connectors.
+My overall measurements were 74″L X 55″W X 90″H. Make sure you have a little wiggle room because the final outside measurement will depend on your cuts and connectors.

 Begin with your first wall.
-To measure out your cuts of the PVC pipe for each wall your basically going to take your full length measurement and subtract 1″ for each place you will connect to a fitting.
+To measure out your cuts of the PVC pipe for each wall your basically going to take your full-length measurement and subtract 1″ for each place you will connect to a fitting.

-For example my first wall was the wall with a door.
+For example, my first wall was the wall with a door.
 Because I needed to frame out my door opening I added a middle upright to the wall.
-See image below.
+See the image below.
 It measured 55″ wide total but had (2) 3-way fittings for the corners and (1) center tee fitting that connected two pieces of PVC on each side.
 So I needed to subtract 1″ X 4.
 (1″ for each end piece I’m connecting to and 2″ for the center fitting because it connects there in two spots.)
 This is an approximate formula that worked for me.

 Start cutting your pieces and add connectors

 Figure out your new length and cut a piece of PVC pipe to this length.
 Now you will cut this piece into two sections.
-If you have more than 2 sections you will cut your pipe into how ever many sections you have.
-3 sections into 3 pieces, 4 into 4 pieces etc.
+If you have more than 2 sections you will cut your pipe into however many sections you have.
+3 sections into 3 pieces, 4 into 4 pieces, etc.

 You will need a ratcheting PVC cutter or a saw to cut your PVC.
 Here are some from Amazon or you can get them at Home Depot.